jasonbayton/11ty/_src/blog/2026/01/managed-info-hub-licence-free.md

 That name better reflects the current shape of the project with the aim that it reflects more than just the fixed info/support panel the project started with; it’s becoming something of a handy EMM companion app (not just for APKs, but Location tracking, Device Trust data, and metadata sync are all available to interested partners.
 Reach out for details!)

-In terms of other changes in 1.1.8.0, this was predominently about stability and performance, however the main new user-facing feature is an app drawer when MANAGED INFO is in launcher mode.
+In terms of other changes in 1.1.8.0, this was predominantly about stability and performance, however the main new user-facing feature is an app drawer when MANAGED INFO is in launcher mode.
 The app drawer can be fully open, or limited only to the defined packages listed in managed config.
 It's pretty neat.

 [![app drawer](https://cdn.bayton.org/uploads/2026/managed-info-licence/app_drawer.png)](https://cdn.bayton.org/uploads/2026/managed-info-licence/app_drawer.png)